-It’s actually more affordable (and will save you time!) to pick up a pre-made pie at Costco or Sam’s Club rather than buying the ingredients and making it yourself, and the store-bought versions are just as delicious—trust us, we taste-tested them!
+It’s actually more affordable (and will save you time!) to pick up a pre-made pie at Costco or Sam’s Club rather than buying the ingredients and making it yourself, and the store-bought versions are just as delicious—trust us, we gave them our official Hip2Save taste-teste!
 Top it off with homemade whipped cream or transfer it to your own pie dish if you want to give it that fresh-from-the-oven feel.

 8. Instead of buying gifts this year… make them!

-While not every holiday gift idea can be made at home, you can make beautiful decor with repurposed materials or simple photo and artwork prints.
+While not every holiday gift idea can be made at home, you can try out our simple and fun DIYS to craft a home gift.
+Even simple photo and artwork prints are such a thoughtful present!
 The time spent crafting a one-of-a-kind gift means so much more than a last-minute mall purchase.